Direct Solar Photovoltaics

 Solar PV Systems Are Easy to Maintain

 Solar energy systems are easy to maintain because they have no moving parts.
-Because of their durability, PV modules are typically warranted for 20 to 25 years.
+Because of their durability, PV modules are typically covered by a 20 to 25-year warranty.
 Solar energy systems are quiet and produce no emissions.

 You can apply for both a solar PV loan and a rebate.